 Healthy non-smokers 65 and older needed for pneumonia study.
 Compensation available.
 Call the Lung Health Center.
 934-5555

-Male participants ages 15-20 needed for driving study.
-Must currently hold a valid driving learner’s permit only, have no severe physical disability that would prohibit participation in full protocol, and full access to a computer.
+Participants ages 16-19 and 65 and older needed for an exciting new driving study.
+Must currently hold a valid driver’s license, drive at least 3 days a week, have no severe physical disabilities that would prohibit participation in full protocol, no evidence of dementia and own a cell phone with texting capabilities.
 Minimal risk involved.
-Requires 2 visits to UAB that involve driving in a simulator and completing questionnaires and tasks.
-If eligible, you can be compensated up to $100.
-For more information, call 205-975-9440.
+Requires 1 visit (2.5 hours) to UAB that involves driving in a simulator and completing questionnaires and tasks.
+If eligible, you can be compensated $50.
+For more information, please call us at 205-975-9440.

 You may qualify for this study if you are age 65 and older and have never received a pneumococcal (pneumonia) vaccine.
 Ideal candidates for participation will need to be in good general health, weigh at least 110 pounds, and are eligible to receive the clinically recommended pneumococcal vaccines.
 This study will help us better understand human immune responses after receiving FDA-approved Prevnar and Pneumovax pneumococcal vaccines.
 Compensation will be provided after qualified participants are enrolled.
 Spaces are limited.
 Please call 205-996-4099 for more information.